The automatic transmission torque converter is what provides the physical connection between the engine and transmission.

-This allows the engine to run at idle speed (almost no load like the neutral position) without moving the vehicle in forward or reverse with the brakes lightly applied.
+This allows the engine to run at idle speed with almost no load, like the neutral position, without moving the vehicle in forward or reverse with the brakes lightly applied.

 When the engine speed increases the increased fluid flow creates a sufficient amount of force to transmit the engine's power and move the vehicle.

 As an interesting side note I had a 1974 Dodge charger with Chrysler's 904 3 speed automatic transmission.
 The torque converter malfunctioned internally and the stall speed disappeared.